laceylin2010/seattle-ios-401d3/week-03/README.md

 	* **Bonus:**
 		* Post action in the action controller that successfully uploads the current imageview’s image up to your CloudKit backend.
   * [Class 2:](class-2/)
     * Create an extension on UIImage that resizes an image to specified (passed in) parameters.
     * Create Filters class and implement at least 3 filters.
     * To find out what filters are available, use this:
   	`for name in CIFilter.filterNamesInCategories(nil){
   	print(name)
   	}`
     * Create the ability to reset applied filter to the default image.
     * Implement Save image to the Library (edited image).
     * Implement upload of an image to CloudKit.
   * **Code Challenge:**
     * Write a function that returns all the odd elements of an array
   * **Bonus:**
     * Add two extra filters
- 		* Build model object to house image and metadata to create Parse object when the user hits publish.
+    * Build model object to house image and metadata to create CloudKit object when the user hits publish.
+    * In your coding challenge playground, take a guess at who in class is a Snapchat POWER USER!(1 bonus point).
   * [Class 3:](class-3/)
   	* Create a GalleryViewController with a collection view designed to show a bunch of photos.
 	* Add a collection view to the interface.